History of India–United States relations: 1947–1965

-In terms of rhetoric, Jawaharlal Nehru—as both prime minister and foreign minister (1947–1964), promoted a moralistic rhetoric attacking both the Soviet bloc and the U.S. and its bloc.
+In terms of rhetoric, Jawaharlal Nehru—as both prime minister and foreign minister (1947–64), promoted a moralistic rhetoric attacking both the Soviet bloc and the U.S. and its bloc.
 Instead Nehru tried to build a nonaligned movement, paying special attention to the many new nations in the Third World released from European colonial status at this time.
 President Dwight D. Eisenhower and his Secretary of State John Foster Dulles themselves used moralistic rhetoric to attack the evils of Communism.

-In 1959, Eisenhower became the first US president to visit India to strengthen the staggering ties between the two nations.
+In 1959, Eisenhower became the first U.S. president to visit India to strengthen the staggering ties between the two nations.
 He was so supportive that the New York Times remarked, "It did not seem to matter much whether Nehru had actually requested or been given a guarantee that the US would help India to meet further Chinese Communist aggression.
 What mattered was the obvious strengthening of Indian–American friendship to a point where no such guarantee was necessary."